Chin Kung: Teaching and writing

 Chin Kung became well known for using modern technology to spread the Buddha's teachings.
 Starting in the 1970s, his lectures were recorded on audio, videotapes, and then later on CDs and DVDs and the internet for wide distribution in many temples, where they can be freely passed on, at a time when Buddhist teachings were not readily available in electronic formats.
 In 2003, a lay disciple named Chen Caiqiong founded Hwazan TV, a cable channel that broadcasts Chin Kung's teachings 24 hours a day, seven days a week.

 He is known for in-depth exposition series on many core Mahayana texts, such as the Avatamsaka Sutra (Flower Adornment Sutra), Surangama Sutra, Lotus Sutra (Dharma Flower Sutra), Diamond Sutra, Platform Sutra (Sutra of the Sixth Patriarch Huineng), and Infinite Life Sutra.
 Since the 1960s, he has been known for his attention to detail in delivering his teachings, rather than building temples.
 Even in his late 80s, was giving dharma talks for four hours a day.
 His teaching style comprised focusing on one sutra at a time, and explaining it verse by verse, covering a few passages in each lecture, meaning that a complete lecture series on any given sutra can take several months or more than a year.
 According to Chinese Buddhism researcher Sun Yafei, Chin Kung has "an exceptional ability to communicate doctrinal points [in] language comprehensible even to people with little education" and credits his "skillful use of ... life experience ... to hold the attention of the audience, and lends his messages persuasive power."

+Chin Kung emphasised moral cultivation and that by practicing virtue and avoiding vice, a person can change their karma.
+He sought to repopularise The Codes of Conduct for Students and Children (Dizigui), a Confucian primer, advocating that it can help purify the mind and harmonize human relationships.